 About six in ten companies say they are using agentic AI.
 About one in ten say they have built something autonomous with it.
 The other five have a license and a token bill.

-The capability gap is not the problem.
+Capability is not the problem here.
 The capability has shipped.
 The agents work in demos and in early deployments and in the demos the salespeople ran last month.

-The gap is between capability bought and capability used.
+What is missing sits between capability bought and capability used.
 The license sits on the shelf the way a treadmill sits in the basement.
 The intent was real.
 The integration into the actual workflow of the actual business never happened.
 The capability waits for a quarter that does not arrive.

-The chief information officer who can answer the question “what is on our agent roadmap and who owns each agent” is in the top decile.
-The chief information officer who cannot is in the bottom three.
+Any chief information officer who can answer the question “what is on our agent roadmap and who owns each agent” is in the top decile.
+The one who cannot is in the bottom three.
 The difference is not budget.
-The difference is the layer underneath the sidecars that says who owns what and when it ships.
+The difference is the layer underneath the sidecars that governs each agent as an owned role and says who owns what.

 A household that buys a kitchen appliance, puts it in a closet, and never plugs it in has paid for the capability and never used it.
 The same household, multiplied by the size of an enterprise software budget, is what most companies are doing with agentic AI right now.
 The appliance is on the shelf.
 The receipt is in the drawer.
 The capability is waiting.

-The fix arrives the day the household decides which meal the appliance is for and clears the counter for it.
-The enterprise fix is the same.
+Relief arrives the day the household decides which meal the appliance is for and clears the counter for it.
+Inside the enterprise, the same three moves turn a shelved license into working output.
 Pick the workflow the agent owns.
 Connect the agent to the systems that run the workflow.
 Watch the capability turn into output the household can taste.

-The post is not against capability.
+None of this is an argument against capability itself, which is real and already paid for.
 The post is against the gap between capability and use.

 Ninety-five percent cannot answer the board’s question#